 The particulars on Conservation of Energy Technology Absorption Foreign ExchangeEarnings and Outgo as prescribed under subsection 3(m) of section 134 of the CompaniesAct 2013 read with the Companies (Accounts) Rules 2014 are provided in "AnnexureF" which forms part of this report.

-The Board of Directors of your Company has laid down a Risk Management Policy for theCompany.
-It identifies elements of risks inherent to the business pertaining to tender andcontract execution operational and financial environment health and safety reputationand image currency fluctuation compliance etc. it also contains a control matrix inrespect of sources and consequences of above risks and control measures to help managethem.
-Every unit and function is required to deploy the control measures and ensure timelyreporting.
+During the year under review the Risk Management Committee and the Board of Directorsof your Company reviewed the Risk Management Policy for the Company and has adoptedEnterprise Risk Management Policy.
+The Policy identifies elements of risks inherent to thebusiness pertaining to operational financial environment health and safety reputationand image currency fluctuation compliance cyber security etc. Every unit and functionare required to deploy the control measures and ensure timely reporting.

-In the opinion of the Board none of the above mentioned risks threaten the existenceof the Company.
+In the opinion of the Board none of the above-mentioned risks threaten the existenceof the Company.

 INTERNAL FINANCIAL CONTROL

-Pursuant to regulation 34 (3) read with Schedule V of Securities and Exchange Board ofIndia (Listing Obligations and Disclosure Requirements) Regulations 2015 Reports onManagement Discussion and Analysis and on Corporate Governance have been included in thisReport as separate sections.
-A certificate from B S R & Associates LLP CharteredAccountants regarding compliance of conditions of Corporate Governance asstipulated in regulation 34 (3) read with Schedule V of the Securities and Exchange Boardof India (Listing Obligations and Disclosure Requirements) Regulations 2015 has also beenincluded in the Annual Report.
+In terms of regulation 34 (3) read with Schedule V of Securities and Exchange Board ofIndia (Listing Obligations and Disclosure Requirements) Regulations 2015 Reports onManagement Discussion and Analysis and on Corporate Governance have been included in thisReport as separate sections.
+A certificate from M/s Deloitte Haskins & SellsChartered Accountants regarding compliance of conditions of Corporate Governance asstipulated in regulation 34 (3) read with Schedule V of the Securities and Exchange Boardof India (Listing Obligations and Disclosure Requirements) Regulations 2015 has also beenincluded in the Annual Report.

 BUSINESS RESPONSIBILITY REPORT

-In terms of SEBI (Listing Obligations and Disclosure Requirements) (Amendment)Regulations 2015 as amended the Business Responsibility Report describing the initiatives taken from anenvironmental social and governance perspective in theprescribed format has been included in this report as separate section.
+In terms of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015as amended the Business Responsibility Report describing the initiatives taken from anenvironmental social and governance perspective in the prescribed format has beenincluded in this Report as a separate section.